djalbat/reaction-hooks/README.md

   }
 }
 ```
-Essentially then the `useContext()` hook allows methods and the like to piggy back on the context, so to speak, so that other components can pick them up and make use of them.
-Thus the various closely related components can call methods on each other without the need for more complex mechanisms such as message passing.
+Essentially then the `useContext()` hook allows methods and the like to piggy back on the context, so to speak, so that components can pick them up and make use of them.
+Thus related components can call methods on each other without the need for more complex or indirect mechanisms such as message passing.

 ### `useEffects()`